 Before a divorce can be finalized, spouses must wait 90 days after the initial petition.
 During this 90-day period, either spouse may file a motion with the family law court for a temporary child support order.
 A temporary child support order ultimately would require the spouses to provide monetary support for the children until a permanent order is set at the dissolution of the marriage.
 Once one spouse files a motion for a temporary order, the other spouse has the option to respond, and a hearing will be set shortly thereafter for a judge to rule on the issue.

-Permanent Child Support and How it is Calculated
+Permanent Child Support in Washington and How it is Calculated

 Whether or not temporary child support is awarded during the 90-day waiting period, parents must come to a final agreement on a child support schedule for their children, which the judge must approve.
 Or if they cannot do so, a judge will decide for them based on a child support schedule set forth in Washington law.